 This is what I see in the wilderness experience of Jesus: a time of calling in the midst of what were often, I’m sure, difficult conditions.
 Still, he listened.
 He quieted himself, engaged with the voices and energies around him, asked questions of the world he’d entered into, and received visions and dreams of his future.

-Brother, sister, you may be in the wilderness, but that doesn’t mean it’s an empty wilderness.
+You may be in the wilderness, but that doesn’t mean it’s an empty wilderness.

 Glory is still found there.
 Sacredness, even when it’s uncomfortable, even if you’re alone, even if you’re a little afraid.